Why has Trump ended trade talks with Canada over a Reagan advertisement?

 Canadian Prime Minister Mark Carney and Ford have not yet commented on Trump’s announcement on Thursday of ending trade talks over the Reagan advertisement.

-Ian Lesser, a distinguished fellow and head of The German Marshall Fund of the United States (GMF)’s Brussels office, said Trump’s reaction to the advertisement is likely as much about his highly personalised approach to international policy as it is about trade policy.
+Ian Lesser, a distinguished fellow and head of the German Marshall Fund’s Brussels office, said Trump’s reaction to the advertisement is likely as much about his highly personalised approach to international policy as it is about trade policy.

 “The US-Canada relationship is enormously important to both sides in economic, security and people-to-people terms.
 The current friction and highly negative atmosphere is unprecedented for a relationship of such structural importance,” he told Al Jazeera.